Brightspace/image-selector/README.md

 `tenant-id` is the tenant ID of the Brightspace instance `telemetry-endpoint` is the URL of the telemetry service that events are being sent to

+For more examples, see its use in the [My Courses](https://github.com/Brightspace/d2l-my-courses-ui/blob/master/d2l-my-courses.html#L134) widget.

 ## Running tests locally in Windows

 Tests in this repo use web-component-tester (WCT).
 Currently WCT has an issue in Windows with tests taking about a minute to start.
 A workaround is to set two environment variables for Launchpad (a library used by WCT).
 These help bypass browser searching which is what causes the delay.
 For example: